joshuatz/joshuatz-wp-theme/README.md

 ##
 ---
 ## Instructions
+### Building
+ - Vendored assets are bundled using gulp. `gulp` or `npm run build` should produce the files, which are checked into git, so they can be pre-built for WP.
 ### Install
  - There is currently no real setup required other than activating the theme
 ### Optional Settings